Focus your tone to write better texts

 The way you communicate with customers reflects you and your brand as a whole.
-So how do you communicate with the proper tone?
+So how do you write better texts?
+Communicate with the proper tone.

 Text messages are inherently less formal, but unless you really are best pals with your contacts, you probably shouldn’t be addressing them like you would your IRL friends.
 Business texting is still about business relationships.

-Consider these two questions as you determine a focused tone for your messages.
+Consider these two questions as you determine a focused tone for your messages to write better texts.

 Who are your customers?